Trusted WordPress tutorials, when you need them most.

 WordPress multisite is a core WordPress feature that allows users to create multiple websites using the same WordPress installation.

-It is turned off by default, but can be easily turned on to set up a multisite network.
+It is turned off by default but can be easily turned on to set up a multisite network.
+To learn more, see our article on creating a WordPress multisite network.

-Here are a few scenarios when you may need to move a site on a multisite network to its own single install.
+Here are a few scenarios when you may need to move a site on a multisite network to its single install.

 Step 1: Getting Started